 It was my friend Greg's fault.
 We were both 18 and drinking during the day in Blackpool.
 We decided to have a nap before we went out.
 I woke up with my hand over my face and straight away noticed that I had the word "STEAMER" on my wrist, but it just looked like someone had written it in normal handwriting with a biro—it wasn't even straight.

-I suppose the lesson I learnt is: don't do it pissed, think about what you're doing and don't get anything big that can't be covered.
+I suppose the lesson I learned is: Don't do it drunk.
+Think about what you're doing, and don't get anything big that can't be covered.

 I'm from a suburb that has practically no crime at all.
-There was a running joke with my friends where we would jokingly tell people that we were in a hardcore street gang called the "Greenie Posse."
+There was a running joke with my friends where we would tell people that we were in a hardcore street gang called the "Greenie Posse."
 We'd always argue about who had "top boy" status in the group.
-Apparently this is really funny when you're in your mid-teens.
+Apparently this is really funny when you're in your mid teens.

 Joke tats are only funny for a certain amount of time.
 It soon wears off and then, instead of making a joke, you become the joke.
 A joke you're not in on.
 I mean, imagine if I got randomly sent down now—I'd be fucked; they'd think I was actually a gang member.

-I originally drew the design myself; a really simple black outline of a heart, which I wanted on my wrist.
-That was definitely the done thing in the emo epidemic of 2007.
-At the time I was 19 and was hanging around this tattoo shop quite a lot because I was seeing the body piercer there.
+I originally drew the design myself: a really simple black outline of a heart, which I wanted on my wrist.
+That was definitely the thing to do in the emo epidemic of 2007.
+At the time, I was 19 and was hanging around this tattoo shop quite a lot because I was seeing the body piercer there.
 I guess I was influenced by being there with people that were all covered in tattoos; I decided I had to get one.